 Let the phone ring

-It’s tempting to jump to answer your phone the moment it rings or open an email the moment you get a notification – especially in the pace-driven events industry.
+It’s tempting to jump to answer your phone the moment it rings or open an email the moment you get a notification – especially as event planners.
 These countless interruptions can severely hinder your ability to get other important tasks done and throw a spanner in the works of your time management.
 Check who’s calling, and only answer if it’s urgent.

 Reduce screen time

 If you added up all the hours you spend fruitlessly looking at a screen, you’d probably be shocked.
 Those couple of minutes here, couple of minutes there add up.
 Set yourself some time aside to check email and peruse Facebook or Twitter and stick to it – those extra minutes or hours you’ll gain back will do wonders for your time management, not to mention your state of mind.